Yoctol/bottender/docs/getting-started.md

 What we did in the previous section is just a "Hello World" example.
 Let's see how it works and try to make some changes to it.

-`src/index.js` is the entrypoint of the app created by Create Bottender App.
+`src/index.js` is the entry point of the app created by Create Bottender App.
 There are only few lines of code in this file:

 ```js
 module.exports = async function App(context) {